Contemporary Ballet

 - Center floor: Tendus, adagio, pirouettes, 1 petit allegro with batterie, 1 grand allegro, tour en l’air for men

-- Across-the-floor: include a waltz, pirouettes, jumps, and leaps
+- Across the floor: Waltz, pirouettes, jumps, and leaps

 - 1 classical variation or repertory excerpt